 Programs and activities identified in this and other elements will be evaluated using the fiscal policies established in this element.
+[Reworded Objective B-1 Carried Forward]

 All projects and activities identified in this Element shall be included on the Capital Improvement Plan.
+(Reworded Policy A-3.4 Carried Forward)

 The projects and activities identified in this element shall be subject to the rules of implementation of the schedule, with the exception of changes in priority or timing which may be enacted as local amendments to the Comprehensive Plan.
+(Reworded Policy B-1.2 Carried Forward)

 The School District of Palm Beach County Five-Year Capital Improvement Schedule is adopted as a supplement to the City of Delray Beach's "Capital Improvements Plan".
+(Reworded Policy A-8.3 Carried Forward)

-Objective CIE 2.2 Complete Streets.
+Objective CIE 2.2 Capital Investments in Complete Streets.